-" a matter in respect of which the parties made an arbitration Agreement referred to in S. 40....."
+"seized of an action in a matter in respect of which the parties made an arbitration agreement referred to in S.39....."

 Thereafter it becomes mandatory to refer such a matter to arbitration unless valid exceptions exist.
 This court therefore has jurisdiction to receive a suit even if the agreement binding the parties has an arbitration clause.
-This is what can enable it to refer the matter to the arbitration.
-Under S. 5 of that Act, it is enacted that:-
+This is what can enable it to refer the matter to arbitration.

+Under S.5 of the Act, it is enacted that:

-"(1) A judge or Magistrate before whom proceedings are being brought in a matter which is the subject of an arbitration agreement shall.
-If a party so applies after the filing of a statement of defence and both parties having been given a hearing, refer the matter back to arbitration......
+"(1) A judge or Magistrate before whom proceedings are being brought in a matter which is the subject of an arbitration agreement shall, if a party so applies after the filing of a statement of defence and both parties having been given a hearing, refer the matter back to arbitration....."